-Twenty-five undergraduate students participated in both the hi-demand and lo-demand conditions.
+Participants.
+Twenty-five undergraduate students participated in the high-demand condition, and 25 participated in the low-demand condition.

-The video task was identical to the one used in Experiment 1, that is, words served as the to be ignored (or not) stimuli.
-After the video, participants completed the mood scale followed immediately by rotation span.
+Materials and procedure.
+The video task was identical to the one used in Experiment 1; that is, words served as the to-be ignored (or not-to-be-ignored) stimuli.
+After the video, participants completed the mood scale followed immediately by the rotation span task.

-Rotation Span.
-Our version of rotation span was based on the one used by Miyake, Friedman, Rettinger, Shah, Hegarty (2001), and is designed to be a spatial analog of verbal complex span tasks.
-On each trial, participants have to remember the orientation of several arrows, the presentation of which is interleaved with a spatial processing task (mental rotation).
-For the mental rotation task an uppercase letter (G, R, or F) was presented in the center of a roughly circular "blob" shape.
-The letter was rotated from its usual upright position by some multiple of 45° and was either a normal letter or a mirror image version of a normal letter (i.e., rotated 180° around the vertical axis).
-The participants' task was to indicate if the letter was a normal or a mirror image version by saying "yes" (normal) or "no" (mirror image).
-After the participant responded to the letter, an arrow was presented which originated from the center of the blob and pointed in one of 8 directions (i.e., 0°, 45°, 90°, 135°, 180°, 225°, 270°, or 315°).
+Our version of rotation span was based on the one used by Miyake, Friedman, Rettinger, Shah, & Hegarty (2001) and is designed to be a spatial analog of verbal complex span tasks.
+On each trial, participants had to remember the orientation of several arrows, the presentation of which was interleaved with a spatial processing task (mental rotation).
+For the mental rotation task, an uppercase letter (G, R, or F) was presented in the center of a roughly circular "blob" shape.
+The letter was rotated from its usual upright position by some multiple of 45° and was either a normal letter or a mirror-image version of a normal letter (i.e., rotated 180° around the vertical axis).
+The participants' task was to indicate if the letter was a normal or a mirror-image version by saying "yes" (normal) or "no" (mirror image).
+After the participant responded to the letter, an arrow appeared, originating from the center of the blob and pointing in one of eight directions (i.e., $0^{\circ}$ , $45^{\circ}$ , $90^{\circ}$ , $135^{\circ}$ , 180°, 225°, 270°, or 315°).
 Participants were to remember the orientation of each arrow.
-A trial consisted of 3 to 6 letter/arrow pairs.
+A trial consisted of between three and six letter/arrow pairs.
 There were two trials at each set size.

-Once all of the letter/arrow pairs for a trial had been presented, the participants were given a response sheet with 6 empty blob shapes and were asked to recall the orientations of the arrows from that trial by drawing them in the same order in which they were presented.
-Recall was scored using the same partial credit scheme used for operation span.
+Once all of the letter/arrow pairs for a trial had been presented, the participants were given a response sheet with six empty blob shapes and were asked to recall the orientations of the arrows from that trial by drawing them in the same order in which they were presented.
+We scored recall using the same partial credit scheme used for operation span.

-Contrary to the findings of Experiment 1, there was no difference in rotation span scores between the hi-demand (M = 67.4%, SD = 19.8) and lo-demand conditions (M = 69.4%, SD = 15.1), t(48)= 0.40, d = 0.12.
+Contrary to the findings of Experiment 1, there was no difference in rotation span scores between the high-demand (M=67.4%, SD=19.8) and low-demand (M=69.4%, SD=15.1) conditions, t(48)=0.40, d=0.12.
 That is, whereas asking participants to ignore words before completing operation span dramatically lowered their span scores, asking them to ignore words before completing rotation span had no effect.
 The absence of any effect is inconsistent with a depletion account of Experiment 1.
-For a depletion account to remain viable one would have to argue that operation span requires substantial self-control, but rotation span requires very little.
-The results are, however, consistent with an stimulus-similarity account: ignoring words prior to memorizing words impairs memory, but ignoring words prior to memorizing arrow directions does not impair memory.
+For a depletion account to remain viable, one would have to argue that operation span requires substantial self-control, but rotation span requires very little.
+The results are, however, consistent with a stimulus-similarity account: ignoring words prior to memorizing words impairs memory, but ignoring words prior to memorizing arrow directions does not impair memory.